Best Tools for Sales

 - LinkedIn – for real business networking, as well as inbound and outbound social selling. hard requirement for sales – you HAVE to be here!
-If you didn’t already, get used to the thought of shelling out a few hundred €/$ for a subscription to LinkedIn Sales Navigator.)
+If you didn’t already, get used to the thought of shelling out about a thousand €/$ annually for a subscription to LinkedIn Sales Navigator.)

 Secondary Professional Sales Networking

 - Twitter – for more casual dialogue and perceptions around what’s going on right now.